Medical Assistant Diploma

-The Sullivan University Medical Assisting diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-Graduates of the program are required to take the Certified Medical Assistant (CMA) Exam of the American Association of Medical Assistants (AAMA) as a programmatic/graduation requirement.
+The Sullivan University Medial Assisting Diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+Graduates of the program are required to take the Certified Medical Assistant (CMA) Exam of the American Association of Medical Assistants (AAMA) as a programmatic / graduation requirement.
 This certification is a further indication of your skills and professional abilities.

 If you'd like to learn more about Sullivan University's Medical Assistant program, request more information or if you're ready to get started, enroll today!

 Medical Assisting students are not permitted to take any Medical Science courses online per CAAHEP accreditation standards.
 Students may take General Studies courses online.

 This program provides the students with the training necessary to perform a variety of responsibilities for a physician's office, hospital, clinic or medical laboratory.
 Graduates of the medical assisting diploma program are prepared to take the Certified Medical Assistant (CMA (AAMA)) examinations for certification.